The Importance of Uncertainty Quantification for Deep Learning Models

 Anthony Massobrio

-Anthony is a CFD expert since 1990, working initially as a senior researcher, then moved to Engineering, acting also as technical director in a challenging Automotive Tier 1 supplier environment.
+Anthony has been a CFD expert since 1990, working initially as a senior researcher, then moved to Engineering, acting also as technical director in a challenging Automotive Tier 1 supplier environment.
 Since 2001, Anthony has worked in Software & Engineering Consultancy as a Sales Engineer and manager.
 In 2020, Anthony fell in love with AI and has worked since then in the field of “AI for CAE” at Neural Concept and as an independent contributor.

 About the author